ChrisPoche/SlackChannelParser/README.md

 This tool can be used to get a rough count of participants in a Slack channel once it has been archived.
 Simply copy and paste in the channel's text, and a names list and count will be produced alongside it.

+There is now a checkbox functionality, which allows users to toggle results (names, or incorrectly parsed values) from the general count.

 ## Available Scripts

 In the project directory, you can run: